YF-215

-The YF-215 is a liquid cryogenic rocket engine burning liquid methane and liquid oxygen in a full-flow staged combustion cycle.
-The engine is currently under development and is designed to power the super-heavy launch vehicle Long March 9.
+The YF-215 is a methalox rocket engine (burning liquid methane and liquid oxygen) in a full-flow staged combustion cycle (FFSC).
+The engine is currently under development, with 26 engines intended to power the first stage of the super-heavy launch vehicle Long March 9.
+It is the first FFSC engine tested by the Chinese space program, static-fired in May 2023, followed by LandSpace's BF-20 in May 2025.